octo-technology/OpenTezos/docs/tezos-basics/operations.md

 ---
 id: operations
 title: Operations
-authors: Thomas Zoughebi, Aymeric Bethencourt, and Maxime Fernandez
+authors: Thomas Zoughebi, Aymeric Bethencourt and Maxime Fernandez
 ---

 This chapter introduces the notion of _Operations_ on Tezos.
 These are more commonly known as _Transactions_ on other blockchains.